-4. That the powers delegated to the Joint Committee by the Inter Authority Agreement be extended to include updates to the SCI (after Recommendation 1 above has been implemented), CIL and other Planning Policy matters considered relevant to the Joint Committee under the Shared Service arrangements.
+4. That the Inter Authority Agreement delegated powers to the Joint Committee be extended to include updates to the SCI (after Recommendation 1 above has been implemented), CIL and other Planning

+Policy matters considered relevant to the Joint Committee under the Shared Service arrangements.